-Volkswagen Tiguan review - Reliability and Safety
+Volkswagen Tiguan review - Reliability and safety

-Safety is good but VW will be hoping the Tiguan improves reliability reputation
+Safety is good, but VW will be hoping the Tiguan reliability reputation improves

 Service intervals are flexible, but VW recommends that the Tiguan is serviced every year or between 10,000 and 18,000 miles.
 But this could vary depending on how the car is being driven.